acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ### 4.4 Add/Remove available camera modes

 `ace_spectator_fnc_updateCameraModes`
-You can change the spectator camera modes available at any point during the mission and independently on different machines with this function (e.g. if you only want one side of players to have free camera).
+You can change the spectator camera modes available at any point during the mission and independently on different machines with this function (e.g. if you only want one side of players to have a free camera).
 Remember that the **Camera modes** setting will change which modes are available to everyone by default - changes with this function will override that.

 Note that this function takes local effect, so only the local player will experience these changes.